This feature is only available in Canton Enterprise

 To run the demo Canton Fabric deployment, you will need access to the following:

-- a Canton Enterprise release for the example files and the Canton enterprise binary
+- a Daml Enterprise release for access to the example files and the Canton binary

-- Canton Enterprise docker repository access, in order to have access to the Canton docker image
+- Canton Enterprise docker repository access, in order to obtain the Canton docker image

 Also make sure to have docker and docker-compose installed.